 - A one-time injection into the spinal column.

 - IV or Intravenous placement into a vein on the back of the hand or arm.
 A needle is inserted into a vein with a plastic tube connected to a bag holding fluid that slowly drips into your body.
 In a hospital setting, an IV is usually placed to help you stay hydrated throughout labor and ensure access to medications if they are needed.

-- Patient Controlled Analgesia (PCA) pump is a way that a mother can control doses of pain mediation during labor by pushing a button.
+- Patient-Controlled Analgesia (PCA) pump is a way that a mother can control doses of pain medication during labor by pushing a button.
 The advantage of having a PCA is that it can give a mother an increased sense of control, and the mother does not have to rely on a nurse to bring pain medication.
 Fentanyl and Demerol are common narcotics that can be given using a PCA pump.
 The pump is pre-programmed to provide dosages small enough to relieve pain without releasing too much medication.

 Compiled using information from the following sources: